Filming a car video: Main image of a McLaren 570S in Murawai White

 A slider is a really great tool, but it does take some practice to master

 If your budget is more substantial, a dedicated video tripod will allow you to pan and tilt your camera for slicker shots that will help maintain interest and add that cinematic look.
-It is possible to buy a video tripod head separately and attach it to an existing tripod, though the price may not work out that different in doing so.
+It is possible to buy a video tripod head separately and attach it to an existing tripod, though in doing so the price may not work out that different.

 One particularly useful feature for a tripod is a hook between the legs.
 Sometimes in windy or uneven conditions, using your bag or something heavy as a weight can ensure stability, especially if you are doing any panning.
 This will help ensure your footage is smooth and less in need of any post production stabilisation.